Febatera7/conversion-of-values/Readme.md

 ### Request to delete a quotation

-Similar to the example of the update method, you will pass the URL in the same way to delete, but it is not necessary to pass a body to the request, as follows: **http://localhost:3555/quotations/tst**
+Similar to the example of the update method, you will pass the URL in the same way to delete, but it is not necessary to pass a body to the request, as follows: **http://localhost:3555/quotations/{initials}**.
+Or, following the example above and excluding the same quotation: **http://localhost:3555/quotations/tst**
 >It doesn't matter if in initials you pass with upper case or lower case